-Evidence-Based and Integrative Psychotherapy
+Evidence-Based, Integrative Psychotherapy

 The focus is not only symptom reduction, but sustainable change — strengthening emotional regulation, relational effectiveness, and day-to-day functioning over time.